iatek/jquery-socialist/README.md

 Examples
 =========

-    - Display Instagram photos in Pinterest-style layouts
+    - <a href='http://plugins.in1.com/socialist'>Display Instagram photos in Pinterest-style layouts</a>
-    - Combine and display Facebook, Twitter and LinkedIn updates
+    - <a href='http://plugins.in1.com/socialist'>Combine and display Facebook, Twitter and LinkedIn updates</a>
-    - Show YouTube video thumbnails
+    - <a href='http://plugins.in1.com/socialist'>Show YouTube video thumbnails</a>
-    - Display Craiglist postings for an area and category
+    - <a href='http://plugins.in1.com/socialist'>Display Craiglist postings for an area and category</a>
-    - Visualize any RSS feed as a responsive social wall
+    - <a href='http://plugins.in1.com/socialist'>Visualize any RSS feed as a responsive social wall</a>

+    More Demos...

 Dependencies
 ================